webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

 ```

 The class above is pretty straight forward.
 It keeps a `#stack` which is
 an array of matrices.
-And it keeps a `#matrix` which is effectively
+And, it keeps a `#matrix` which is effectively
 the top matrix on the stack.

 It adds a bunch of methods that use the `mat4` functions